 Here are some questions people often ask about types of asthma.

 Based on the cause, a person may refer to allergic or nonallergic asthma, occupational asthma, exercise-induced asthma, and seasonal asthma.
 However, some of these overlap.
 For instance, seasonal asthma will most likely occur in response to an allergen, such as pollen.

 What is the most serious type of asthma?

 Severe, persistent asthma is the most serious type, but this could be allergic or nonallergic, work-related, and so on.
 Working with a doctor, using recommended medications, and avoiding triggers — if relevant — can enable a person to manage their asthma.

 In the U.S., the Americans with Disabilities Act (ADA) and section 508 consider asthma a disability if it affects a person’s ability to carry out everyday activities, such as attending school or the workplace, and breathing or eating freely.

 Asthma refers to chronic inflammation of the airways in the lungs.
 It can develop or flare at any age, and the symptoms can range from mild to severe.

-There are several types of asthma, which experts usually classify by their triggers.
-Triggers include allergens and exercise.
+There are several types of asthma.
+Experts may classify them by their triggers, which include allergens and exercise.

-Regardless of its type, people can usually control asthma effectively with the right treatments.
+Regardless of its type, treatment can usually help people manage asthma effectively.

 Talking to an asthma specialist and taking medication correctly can help a person live a full and active life.